actualbudget/actual/docs/Installing/overview.md

 ## Additional Installation Options
 In addition to our officially supported options listed above, some community members have written guides for using other platforms or tools:

 [warning!]
-Content contained on external links is not managed or maintained by the Actual Budget team, if you into issues with instructions on a third part site, please contact the author in the first instance or ask in discord where a member of the community may be able to help.
+Content contained on external links is not managed or maintained by the Actual Budget team, if you run into issues with instructions on a third party site, please contact the author in the first instance or ask in discord where a member of the community may be able to help.